CERA

 Stargardt’s disease is caused by a change or ‘mistake’ in one or more genes.
 Therefore, cells in the retina don’t work as they are supposed to and over time you lose vision.

 Stargardt’s disease is often caused by changes in the ABCA4 gene.
 In most people there is a low chance that an affected parent with Stargardt’s disease will pass the condition to their children.
-Parents who are closely related (e.g. cousins) may have a higher chance than unrelated parents to both carry the same ABCA4 gene causing Staragart’s.
+Parents who are closely related (e.g. cousins) may have a higher chance than unrelated parents to both carry the same ABCA4 gene causing Stargardt’s.

 For a small number of families, the condition is linked with a change in the ELOV4 gene.
-There is a chance this may be passed onto children.
+There may be other genes that cause Stargardt’s, but they haven’t been discovered yet.

 Each family circumstance is different.
 Therefore, it is recommended you seek genetic counselling for your specific type of Stargardt’s disease.
 This will provide you the most accurate information and best care possible.